What are your chances of acceptance?

 • Physics

 In addition to research, students also take part in social activities and seminars.
-The program is free—tuition, on-campus meals, room and board, and weekend activities/programming are all provided at no cost—and participants receive a $750 tax-free stipend at its conclusion.
+The program is free—tuition, on-campus meals, room and board, and weekend activities/programming are all provided at no cost—and participants receive a $750 stipend at its conclusion.

 How do Summer Programs Impact Your College Chances?